Psychology Postdoctoral Fellowship in Developmental Disabilities

-The primary purpose of this position is to provide in-depth training for the fellow for future work in early identification, treatment of individuals with developmental disabilities, and research in the field of developmental disabilities.
-Diagnostic and treatment experiences with developmental and behavioral disorders are a focus.
-Many of the children seen at the Boling Center have Autism Spectrum Disorders, Attention Deficit Disorders, or Intellectual/Developmental Disabilities.
+The primary goal of our program is to provide fellows with in-depth training in early identification and treatment of individuals with developmental disabilities, and research in the field of developmental disabilities.
+Diagnostic and treatment experiences with developmental and behavioral disorders are a focus, with many of the children seen at the BCDD having Autism Spectrum Disorders, Attention Deficit Disorders, or Intellectual/Developmental Disabilities.

-The fellow will work in an interdisciplinary medical setting at the Boling Center for Developmental Disabilities.
-From year to year, the secondary responsibilities of the post-doctoral fellow may vary.
-The postdoctoral fellow will spend time conducting assessments, both clinical evaluations and as part of the CANDLE research project, implementing behavioral therapy, participating in didactic training, supervising pre-doctoral interns and practicum students, and completing program evaluation activities and/or research.
+The fellow will work in an interdisciplinary medical setting at the BCDD.
+The postdoctoral fellow will spend time conducting evaluations, implementing behavioral therapy, participating in didactic training, supervising pre-doctoral interns and practicum students, and completing program evaluation activities and/or research.
 The post-doctoral fellow will receive a minimum of 2 hours per week of individual supervision by a licensed psychologist.

-While at the Boling Center for Developmental Disabilities, the fellow is involved in weekly multidisciplinary evaluations.
+While at the BCDD, the fellow will be involved in weekly multidisciplinary evaluations.
 Collaboration at the developmental center is most often with developmental pediatrics, speech/language, social work, or audiology.
 Fewer opportunities are available for collaboration with nutrition, nursing, physical and/or occupational therapy.
-The fellow will often administer the Stanford Binet, Bayley, WISC-IV, WAIS, Bracken, Woodcock Johnson, WIAT, Vineland, SIB-R, BASC, BITSEA, ADDES, CBCL, SCQ, and ADOS.
+The fellow will often administer the Stanford-Binet 5, Bayley-3, WISC-IV, WAIS, Bracken, Woodcock Johnson-IV, WIAT, Vineland-II, SIB-R, BASC2, BITSEA, ADDES, CBCL, SCQ, and ADOS2.

 Several opportunities for psychotherapy are available to the fellow.
 Psychotherapy interventions at the Boling Center are most often behavioral.
 There is an Applied Behavior Analysis (ABA) Clinic which emphasizes a parent-training model of ABA which seeks to provide ABA services and help parents develop skills for implementing ABA programs at home.
 Opportunities for the fellow’s involvement in this clinic include providing therapy and parent consultation for individual cases, supervision of intern and practicum student cases, and co-leading group supervision meetings.
-For fellows with a signficant amout of prior ABA experience, there are additional opportunties to conduct didactic training in ABA methods for interns and practicum students and supervise several cases within the clinic; as well as opportunties to assist with ongoing development of the ABA for Families training program.
-There is also a Parent Child Interaction Therapy (PCIT) clinic which serves children with primary or secondary disruptive behavior problems.
-Some opportunities in this clinic exist for the fellow, including individual cases or supervision of interns and practicum students.
+For fellows with a significant amount of prior ABA experience, there are additional opportunities to conduct didactic training in ABA methods for interns and practicum students and supervise several cases within the clinic; as well as opportunities to assist with ongoing development of the ABA for Families training program.

-- A letter of intent with goals and interests
+- A letter of intent with training goals and interests

 - A current curriculum vitae